2008 Genuine Buddy 150 “International” (Series Italia).

 I’m not a motorcycle guy.
 In fact, the only time in my life I’ve ever ridden a motorcycle was once when I was in high school – I rode my little brother’s cross-country bike for a few hundred feet.
 It wasn’t for me.
 In fact, for a very long time, I thought motorcycles of any type were foolish and dangerous instruments of death.
 My friends in the health care business call them “Donor Cycles” for a good reason.

 But about 10 years ago, I started making friends with some people who regularly ride motorcycles.
 And since moving to South Florida, I’ve met even more.
-These acquaintances made me realize that motorcycles in and of themselves are no more dangerous than any other vehicle: it’s how they are ridden and how they interact with the other vehicles on the road that makes them dangerous.
-However,while I like and respect the people who ride them, I could never be one of them.
+These acquaintances made me realize that motorcycles in and of themselves are no more dangerous than any other vehicle: it’s how they are ridden and how they interact with the other vehicles on the road that makes them dangerous, and that’s why learning the common motorbike accident injuries and what to do if this happen is important to protect yourself.
+However, while I like and respect the people who ride them, I could never be one of them.

 Therefore, I have no justification for why or how I got obsessed with getting a motor scooter.